 - Public education sessions are about 45-60 minutes

-WFD also offers Juvenile Firesetter Intervention services.
+We also offer Youth Firesetter Intervention services.
 If your child is showing fire setting tendencies, we can offer an assessment and educational programs by trained fire personnel that may help.

 Call Westminster Fire Administration offices at 9110 Yates St., 303-658-4500 to schedule a program.